AlbertHambardzumyan/slate/source/includes/_templates.md

 templateId |  ✔       | ✘       | The Id of the template.

 <aside class="notice">
+ Notice <br>
- Note, the number of color-presets is vary from tremplate to template.<br>
+ The number of color-presets is vary from tremplate to template.<br>
  Currently, this template has 15 color-presets, but we have included only 3 of them in our example.
 </aside>